 Europe Business Immigration

-One of the greatest benefits of the EU is that holders of EU country passports are eligible to travel, work, and reside freely all other member states.
-This open door policy allow many business-related opportunities for foreign nationals who are able to obtain citizenship in one of the EU nations.
+One of the EU’s greatest benefits is that holders of EU country passports are eligible to travel, work, and reside freely in all other member states.
+This open-door policy allows many business-related opportunities for foreign nationals to obtain citizenship in one of the EU nations.

 The EU grants non-EU nationals a resident status after they have continuously and legally lived in an EU country territory for five years.
 Citizenship is typically acquired by birth, marriage, family relations, or long-term residency.
 Residents in the EU can legally live and work in an EU country with foreign citizenship and a passport.
 Each EU country has its own European business immigration policy regarding applications for how a resident can become a citizen.
 Europe Business Immigration

 Foreign nationals are so interested in obtaining EU citizenship.
 Therefore, foreign investments can boost the EU’s economy and its member states; that is why several countries have recently created investment-based immigration visas for businesspersons and investors to utilize to relocate to the EU.